uzair2299/SpringBootApp/README.md

 ## Q
 ## R
 `@Repository` This annotation is used to mark a class as a repository component.
 Repository components are responsible for interacting with databases or other data sources, providing data access operations such as storing, retrieving, and querying data.

+`@RequestMapping` is an annotation used to map HTTP requests to methods in a controller class, allowing you to define how your application handles specific URLs and HTTP methods.
 ## S
 ## T
 `@Table`